Studio Art Centers International is proud to announce that students can apply now to enroll at SACI to earn an MFA Degree in Photography.

 CLICK HERE to navigate an interactive slideshow presenting the SACI 2-year MFA Degree in Photography (built with in-browser presentation tool Prezi).

 SACI MFA in Photography students live and work in the city that, during the Renaissance, revolutionized art and has since served as an inspiration and catalyst for generations of artists.
 At no additional cost, students travel to major art sites, attend international art and photography fairs throughout Italy and Europe.
-They go to some of the major European photography festivals, such as Paris Photo, Fotografia Festival Internazionale di Roma, and Photolux in Lucca.
+They go to the major European photography festivals, such as Paris Photo, Fotografia Festival Internazionale di Roma, and Photolux in Lucca.
 Other trips are organized to Milan, the castle of Fontanellato (Parma) to see one of the oldest functioning camera obscuras, the natural reserve of Valle Peligna in the region of Abruzzo, Agro Pontino (south of Rome), and the Volterrana Road (an Italian Route 66 in Tuscany!).

 Beginning with the achievements of the Alinari brothers, who in 1852 established what would become their legendary photography workshop in Florence, a tradition of dynamic photographic practice has arisen in Italy and thrives today in fields such as conceptual photography, landscape photography, and photojournalism, in which an international renaissance is being led by Italian photographers.